inconspicuous-creations/Inconspicuous.Framework/README.md

 * DI container with support for open generics and decorators that works with AOT-only devices.
 * View mediation and view models to separate view logic and business logic.
 * Support for multiple contexts in one scene and/or loading sub-contexts from external scenes.
-* Rx-powered command system that allow type-safe processing of asynchronous events and results.
+* Rx-powered command system that allow type-safe processing of asynchronous events.

 ### Architecture